pyinstxtractor/Pyextract/README.md

 A C++ tool to inspect and extract contents from PyInstaller archives.

+> **Note:** For the GUI version of this tool, you can switch to the `PyInstaller-Archive-Viewer` branch of this repository.

 ## Features
 - Opens and reads PyInstaller archive files.
 - Detects PyInstaller version (2.0 or 2.1+).